- While goats are curious, independent animals, sheep are distant and aloof in nature and have a strong flocking instinct.

 Sheep vs Goat: Horns

 Most sheep (although not all) are naturally “polled” which means they don’t have horns.
 However, of those that do, their horns are usually thick and curl round impressively at the side of their heads.
 Many goats have horns and their horns are much narrower and shorter.
-They also usually point more upwards and back and don’t curl round.
+They also usually point more upwards and back and don’t curl around.

 Sheep vs Goat: Glands